aws/aws-pdk/docs/content/getting_started/your_first_aws_pdk_project.md

 # Your first AWS PDK Project

+!!!warning
+    Some of the steps in this workshop will create resources that may bill your account.
+If you do not complete the workshop, you may still have AWS resources that are unknowingly charging your account.
+To ensure your account is clean after completing this workshop, check out the [destroying the deployed resources](./your_first_aws_pdk_project.md#destroying-the-deployed-resources) section towards the end of this page.

 You've read [Getting started with the AWS PDK](index.md) and set up your development environment for writing AWS PDK projects?
 Great!
 Now let's see how it feels to work with the AWS PDK by building a complex PDK project.

 In this tutorial, you'll learn about the following: